reach-sh/reach-lang/docs/src/tut/mkt/index.md

 This would hold all properties accessible by the `buyer`.

 * Line 36: `shop`.
- This is a `{!rsh} function` that represents the buyer's process in looking through the `seller`'s `products` and making a decision as to which one to pick and how many is needed.
+ This is a `{!rsh} function` that represents the buyer's process in looking through the `seller`'s `products` and deciding which one to pick and how many are needed.
  It takes in an `Object` of the `seller`'s `announcement` and `products`.
  And then returns an `Object` containing the `buyer`'s `choice` and `quantity`.